-The School surgery stocks a limited range of "over the counter" medicines.
+The School surgery stocks a limited range of "over the counter" medicines; paracetamol liquid/tablet, ibuprofen liquid/tablet, soluble paracetamol, antihistamine liquid/tablet and anti-sickness.
 These can be administered to your child (with your consent) in the event that they feel unwell at school.
 We aim to help your child feel better so that they are able to participate fully in the school day.
 However, there may be occasions when, despite our efforts, your child is not well enough to return to lessons.
 In this instance, you will be contacted and asked to make arrangements to collect your child from the School.